BibleGet-I-O/bibleget-wordpress/readme.txt

 == Upgrade Notice ==

+= 5.4 =
+Versions prior to 5.1 must be updated. v5.4 adds a Gutenberg block

 = 5.3 =
 Versions prior to 5.1 must be updated. v5.3 brings a better interface and admin controls for the Google Fonts API